-The Fullerton hotel Singapore can not be missed as it is smack bang in the city centre near the mouth of the Singapore river and it is housed in the iconic monumental former general post office.
+The Fullerton Hotel Singapore can not be missed as it is smack bang in the city centre near the mouth of the Singapore River and it is housed in the iconic monumental former general post office.
 This building is integral to Singapore’s history as a nation.
-At the jubilation of Singapore’s Centenary in 1919 a plan for this grand building was conceived.
+At the jubilation of Singapore’s Centenary in 1919, a plan for this grand building was conceived.
 It was finished in 1928 and then named after Robert Fullerton, the first Governor of the Straits Settlements.

 The building would hold not only the General Post Office, but also the Exchange, and offices for the Governor of Singapore and the High Commissioner for the Federation of Malay States as well as other government offices.
-During the 2nd world war the Japanese used the building as the headquarters for their military administration.
-After the war the Fullerton became an icon in Singapore with the rapid development of the city.
-Especially now with the back drop of the skyscrapers behind it.
-The post office vacated in 1996 and by the 1st of January 2001 the building became home to the luxurious grande dame 400-room The Fullerton Hotel.
-This hotel is extraordinary for its historic architecture and for the scale and quality of its 21st century restoration.
-The six star hotel now blends luxurious living with a touch of elegance and the nostalgia of old.
+During the 2nd world war, the Japanese used the building as the headquarters for their military administration.
+After the war, the Fullerton became an icon in Singapore with the rapid development of the city.
+Especially now with the backdrop of the skyscrapers behind it.
+The post office vacated in 1996 and by the 1st of January 2001, the building became home to the luxurious grande dame 400-room The Fullerton Hotel.
+This hotel is extraordinary for its historic architecture and for the scale and quality of its 21st-century restoration.
+The six-star hotel now blends luxurious living with a touch of elegance and the nostalgia of old.

-When I arrived at the Fullerton hotel Singapore the grand open space of its huge atrium quickly strikes.
+When I arrived at the Fullerton Hotel Singapore the grand open space of its huge atrium quickly strikes.
 Wherever I walked history of this grand old building was displayed via old photos and bits of history explained.
 The photos not only included the building and its uses in the past but also the important people that stayed here or worked here, that formed part of Singapore’s young history.
-The Fullerton hotel is embedded in Singapore’s history and that is the top reason to stay here.
+The Fullerton Hotel is embedded in Singapore’s history and that is the top reason to stay here.

 The ground floor houses The Town Restaurant, The Post Bar, Jade the Cantonese restaurant and the Courtyard serving Indian & Japanese buffets as well as afternoon teas.
-At the Courtyard is were I really appreciate the grandness of this building as it completely covered making it a huge atrium.
+At the Courtyard is where I really appreciate the grandness of this building as it completely covered making it a huge atrium.
 I felt like I was sitting outside in the cool, whilst the rest of Singapore was suffering from the sweltering heat.